cz-fish/advent-of-code/2015/README.md

 .bas files are writte in QuickBasic.
 They might or might not be compatible with qb4.5, but they work in [qb64](https://qb64.org/).

 ## JavaScript (Node.js)
-Run .js files with node: `node ./09.js`.
-Tests can be executed through `npm test`.
+* Run .js files with node: `node ./09.js`.
+* Alternatively, use `npm run bin` with a list of day numbers, for example `npm run bin 9 10 11` will run days 9, 10, 11.
+* Execute tests with `npm test`.